HTTP Stream API

 Using Query Strings

-In addition to using headers to define table and transform the following query string parameters can be used as an alternative to headers within the URI string.
+As an alternative to using HTTP headers to specify the table and transform, the following query string parameters can be used within the URI string:

 Header keyDescription